-If you’re looking for a way to save money when travelling by train, you’ve come to the right place!
+If you’re looking for ways to save money when travelling by train then split tickets might be just for you!
 Splitting your train tickets with SplitSave, our new split-ticketing app feature, can be much cheaper than buying a single ticket if you’re travelling on a long journey.

 Intrigued?
-Read on for more details about how SplitSave can help you save a pretty penny or two.
+Read on for more details about how SplitSave can help you find cheap train tickets for journeys across the UK.

-Search for your journey on our app as normal.
+Search for your single or return journey in the journey planner in our app as normal.

 We’ll show you if SplitSave tickets are available and, if so, how much you can save.
 Just look out for the SplitSave icon in your search results.